opennextjs/opennextjs-aws/README.md

 #### Image optimization function

-Create a Lambda function with the code from `.open-next/image-optimization-function`.
+Create a Lambda function with the code from `.open-next/image-optimization-function`, and the handler is `index.mjs`.

 This function handles image optimization requests when the Next.js `<Image>` component is used.
 The [sharp](https://www.npmjs.com/package/sharp) library is bundled with the function.
 And it is used to convert the image.